nasa/Common-Metadata-Repository/schemas/resources/schemas/service-entry/v1.0.0/search.md

 ##### UMM JSON

 The UMM JSON response contains meta-metadata of the Service Entry, the UMM fields and the associations field if applicable.
+[To search over specific versions of UMM](#umm-json).

 __Example__

 ```
-    curl -H "Cmr-Pretty: true" "%CMR-ENDPOINT%/service-entries.umm_json?name=Serviceentry1234"
+    curl -H "Cmr-Pretty: true" "%CMR-ENDPOINT%/service-entries.umm_json?name=Serviceentry-name-v1"
 ```

 __Sample response__